 The Ocho Award

-The Ocho Award is presented to individuals who have visited 8 or different chapters in Section 4 within one year, measured from one Spring Sectional Conference to the next.
+The Ocho Award is presented to active individuals who have visited 8 or different chapters in Section 4 within one year, measured from one Spring Sectional Conference to the next.
 Recipients of this award have proven that they have met the requirements.

 Other Awards